ue22-p23/web-chatbot/README.md

 so you have two options for this exercise - and like always, fast students are encouraged to tackle both:

 - use a **non-streaming mode** - the easiest, but less rewarding:
-  to enable this you need to pass `streaming: "false"` in your request data
+  to enable this you need to pass `stream: "false"` in your request data
   in this case your code expects a single response, so the code would look like any other exercise you have done so far with `fetch()`
   it is less rewarding because the user possibly has to wait for a looooong time